 Completed Drum or Rattle?

 before.
-I have had very positive feedback on my kits, instruction sheets, and web pages that show nearly every step.
+I had very positive feedback on my kits, instruction sheets, and web pages that show nearly every step.

 What are the Sources of Your Hides